강의

 • Tools Used: Unreal Engine (Version: 4.27)

-• PC Specifications: Since this course only covers UMG, you can take the course without any issues on relatively low-spec systems (Intel Core i5 or higher).
+• PC Specifications: Since this course only covers UMG, you can take the course without any issues even on relatively low-spec systems (Intel Core i5 or higher).
 However, since Unreal Engine itself is quite heavy, please ensure your system meets the minimum requirements for Unreal Engine.

 Learning Materials